If You Lost a Loved One in a Truck Accident in Pittsburgh, Munley Law Personal Injury Attorneys is Here For Your Family.

 How Long Do You Have to File a Wrongful Death Case?

-In the state of Pennsylvania, the statute of limitations on filing a wrongful death case is two years.
+In Pennsylvania, the statute of limitations on filing a wrongful death case is two years.
 However, it’s best not to wait nearly that long, as you may lose important evidence and be left with a mountain of bills in the meantime.
 It’s always best to hire an experienced lawyer as soon as possible after a fatal truck accident so that we can begin the fight to seek justice.
-Contact Munley Law today for a free initial consultation.
+Contact Munley Law Personal Injury Attorneys today for a free initial consultation.